 Blood pressure refers to the amount of force with which blood presses against the walls of the arteries as your heart pumps blood through your body.
 If this pressure or force rises and stays high over time, it can damage the body in many ways.
 Your blood pressure is recorded as two numbers.
-Your systolic blood pressure is recorded as the top number and your diastolic blood pressure is the bottom number.
+Systolic blood pressure is recorded as the top number and diastolic blood pressure is the bottom number in your results.

-Diets high in sodium or low in potassium or vitamin D can contribute to hypertension.
-Low amounts of physical activity, using tobacco, or drinking alcohol excessively are also risk factors.
+Diets high in sodium or low in potassium can contribute to hypertension.
+Infrequent physical activity, tobacco use, and excess alcohol consumption are also risk factors.
 People with chronic diseases such as diabetes and heart disease are more likely to have high blood pressure.

 - Kidney damage and disease